0x-2a/go-legacy-crypto/README.md

 ## Contributing

-Please provide a reference implementations as they are becoming difficult to find.
+Open an issue/PR if you'd like to see more algorithms.
+Please provide links to publications, reference implementations, etc.

 ## Install: